-The Fortune Wheel has been a long-time favorite in casinos around the world.
-The huge spinning wheel, usually adorned with mirrors and a noisy flapper that draws instant attention, can hardly be ignored, even in a busy casino.
-The fact that the game is both easy to learn and inexpensive to play, may have something to do with its appeal.
+The Fortune Wheel has been a long-time favourite in casinos around the world.
+The huge spinning wheel, usually adorned with mirrors and a noisy flapper that draws instant attention, can hardly be ignored, even at a busy casino.
+The fact that the game is both easy to learn and inexpensive to play may have something to do with its appeal.

-Before the US television show Wheel of Fortune became a hit, casino players queued-up at the giant, spinning Wheel of Fortune at their favorite casino and gambled away their silver dollars.
-The wheel has several names like Fortune Wheel, Money Wheel and the Big Six (since there are six available bets) and is still a favorite at live casinos as well as online websites.
+Before the US television show Wheel of Fortune became a hit, casino players queued-up at the giant, spinning Wheel of Fortune at their favourite casino and gambled away their silver dollars.
+The wheel has several names, like Fortune Wheel, Money Wheel and the Big Six (since there are six available bets) and is still a favourite at live casinos as well as online casinos in Asia.

 In the United Kingdom, the game is sometimes referred to as the 7’s wheel.
 In this game, the large wheel has 52 spaces, with 7 possible bets, and each wager has a house edge of 7.7% and the corresponding spots include payoffs of 1, 3, 5, 10, 20, and 50 to 1.
 The seventh wager is also a 50-1 payoff, but a different symbol is used.